core-wg/yang-cbor/draft-veillette-core-cool-librry-latest.md

   notification yang-library-change {
     description
-      "Generated when the set of modules and submodules supported by the server has changed.";
+      "Generated when the set of modules and submodules supported by the server endpoint has changed.";

     leaf module-set-id {
       type leafref {